kamat-ibm/ibmrecipes/Puppet-4.2.3_rh6_rh7_sl11_sl12.md

 Execute testcases as puppet user

-* ssl, face, indirector, network related  unittestcases can be executed as puppet user.
+* ssl, face, indirector, network related  unit testcases should be executed as puppet user.
-* The integration testcases except provider,type related testcases can be executed as puppet user.
+* The integration testcases except provider and type related testcases should be executed as puppet user.
-* data_binding.rb file is not executed as it doesn't involve any testcases to be invoked directly.
+* data_binding.rb file is not executed as it does not involve any testcases to be invoked directly.

 Create a shell script.
 For example ```puppetuser_tests.sh```